 If you’re going down to Kuala Lumpur from Ipoh:

-Besides the theme park with numerous LED light displays, there is a water park and Malaysia’s largest indoor snow park!
+Shah Alam is home to i-City Theme Park.
+This theme park has numerous LED light displays, a water park and Malaysia’s largest indoor snow park!

 - Driving time: 2 hours 36 minutes from Ipoh